hkusu/review-assign-action/README.md

 ### `max-num-of-reviewers`

 If this number is specified, reviewers are randomly selected less than the specified number.
+Useful for randomly assigning.

 ### `draft-keyword`